What Is A Roof Rat: South Shore IPM

 - Size: Typically between 12 to 16 inches long, including their tail.

-- Weight: Weighing between 5 to 9 ounces, they are lighter than Norway rats.
+- Weight: Weighing between 5 to 9 ounces, lighter than Norway rats.

 - Color: Usually black or dark brown, with a lighter underbelly.

-- Tail: Longer than their body, often reaching up to 8 inches, which helps them balance while climbing.
+- Tail: Long, reaching up to 8 inches, helping them balance while climbing.

-- Ears & Eyes: Large, round ears and big eyes, making them more adapted to their nocturnal lifestyle.
+- Ears & Eyes: Large, round ears and big eyes, perfect for nocturnal living.

-- Body Shape: Slender and more agile compared to the stockier Norway rat.
+- Body Shape: Slender and agile compared to the stockier Norway rat.

-As their name suggests, roof rats prefer to live in high places, making attics, ceilings, and rooftops their prime nesting locations.
-Unlike Norway rats, which burrow underground, roof rats are excellent climbers, often using trees, power lines, and vines to access buildings.
+As their name suggests, roof rats prefer high places for nesting, making attics, ceilings, and rooftops ideal environments.
+They are excellent climbers, using trees, power lines, and vines to access buildings.

 Common nesting sites include: